frederic-perez/AmE-dictionary/data/dictionary.md

 __midwife__ _n_ :three::pencil2: Nurse trained to assist women in childbirth.
 __mien__
 __miff__ _v_ (miffed) To cause to become offended or annoyed.
-__miffed__ _adj_ :four: When you’re miffed, you’re offended or annoyed.
-It would be hard not to feel miffed if your entire family forgot your birthday. _Syn_ annoyed, upset _Complaints from miffed neighbors._ _The bond purchases miffed some officials._
+__miffed__ _adj_ :five: /mɪft/ Annoyed or upset.
+When you’re miffed, you’re offended or annoyed.
+It would be hard not to feel miffed if your entire family forgot your birthday. _Syn_ annoyed, upset _Complaints from miffed neighbors._ _The bond purchases miffed some officials._ _The cat was miffed at being left alone._
 __MiG__ _n_ [:scroll: From Mi(koyan) and G(urevich), names of designers] _MiG fighter._
 __might__ _n_ :three::hammer::mute:[mi~~gh~~t] _China’s economic might._
 __migrant__ _n_ :three::hammer: (migrants)